aleasoluciones/boscli/README.md

 ## Specs

-To run the Boscli specs you should install the development requirements in your virtual environment and then run `mamba`.
+To run the Boscli specs you should create a virtual environment, install the development requirements and then run `mamba`.

 ```bash
 python -m pip install -r requirements-dev.txt